gridsome/gridsome.org/docs/jamstack.md

 Loose coupling and separation of controls allow for more targeted development and debugging, and the expanding selection of CMS options for site generators remove the need to maintain a separate stack for content and marketing.

+## Gridsome on JAMstack
+Grisome makes JAMstack development faster & simpler with Vue.js.

+- **JavaScript** - Gridsome uses Vue.js to give super powers to your websites or apps.
+- **APIs** - Gridsome can easily connect to most APIs with Plugins & Data sources.
+- **Markup** - Gridsome generates SEO-friendly HTML files that can be deployed anywhere.

 ## Best practices
 When building JAMstack projects, you can really get the most out of the stack if you stick to a few best practices.